 Jorvet uses an all-natural, strong scent in their additive to attract cats to the litter box.
 Litter Magnet averages close to four out of five stars on Amazon.
 Customer reviews mostly talk about the earthy texture and pet parents say their cats now eliminate in their boxes after months of litter aversion.

 You can use this attractant with any clumping or clay litter.
 A 20-ounce bottle provides coverage for up to 100 pounds of litter, and this product is under $20.
 A client education brochure explains how to use it properly.

 Dr. Elsey's Ultra Litter Attractant

 This litter additive is perfect for clumping clay with no perfumes.
-With a review of four out of five stars on Amazon, pet parents say cats were back at their litter boxes after a few weeks.
+With a review of 4.5 out of five stars at Walmart, pet parents say cats were back at their litter boxes after a few weeks.

 This additive is $12.
 To use, mix one-fourth of the attractant with 20-25 pounds of clumping clay litter.
 When you add more litter to the box, mix in another one-eighth of the bottle.

 Vet MD's herbal blend is a lifesaver, according to many pet parents.
 The reviews on Amazon focus on the variety of ingredients the brand uses in the product.
 One pet owner says her cat no longer urinates outside the box.

 The directions recommend a generous amount of attractant needs to be mixed in the litter.
 Use approximately two ounces per litter change.
 You can purchase this for under $10.

 Dr. Elsey's Kitten Attract Clumping Clay Cat Litter